jiejieTop/mqttclient/README.md

 ## Advantage:

-- **Extremely high stability**: Whether it is **drop and reconnect**, **packet loss and retransmission**, it is **strictly abide by the MQTT protocol standard** implementation, in addition to The test of **large data volume** is very stable regardless of whether it is receiving or sending, and the high frequency test is also very stable.
+- **Extremely high stability**: Whether it is **drop and reconnect**, **packet loss and retransmission**, it is **strictly abide by the MQTT protocol standard**, in addition to The test of **large data volume** is very stable whether it is receiving or sending, and the **high frequency** test is also very stable.

 - **Lightweight**: The entire code project is extremely simple.
 Without mbedtls, it takes up very few resources.
 The author used the esp8266 module to communicate with the cloud.
 The entire project code consumes less than 15k of RAM.

-- **Seamless connection with mbedtls encrypted transmission**, making network transmission more secure, and the interface layer does not require users to care at all, no matter whether it is encrypted or not, mqttclient provides **fixed** to the API interface provided by the user, which is very A good code compatible with a set of application layer can be transmitted with or without encryption.
+- **Support mbedtls encrypted transmission**, make the network transmission more secure, and the interface layer does not require users to care, no matter whether it is encrypted or not, mqttclient is **fixed** for the API interface provided by the user, which is very compatible A set of codes on behalf of the application layer can be transmitted with or without encryption.

 - **Supports multiple clients**, compatible with multiple clients running at the same time, one device connected to multiple servers.

 - **Supports synchronous and asynchronous processing**, applications need not block and wait to waste CPU resources.

+- **Support interceptor configuration**, on some platforms, the client will automatically subscribe to the system theme by default, and the theme from the server changes every time.
+In this case, you need to use an interceptor to intercept and separate the theme and data Information and deliver it to users, greatly improving flexibility.

-- **With online code generation tool**, and its simple configuration can generate corresponding code, address: [https://jiejietop.gitee.io/mqtt/index.html](https://jiejietop.gitee.io/mqtt/index.html)
+- **With online code generation tool**, the code can be generated with extremely simple configuration, address: [https://jiejietop.gitee.io/mqtt/index.html](https://jiejietop.gitee.io/mqtt/index.html)

 - **Has a very simple API interface**, in general, mqttclient configuration has default values, basically can be used without configuration, can also be arbitrarily configured, the configuration has robustness detection, so designed The API interface is also very simple.